-- Wear eye protection when soldering. - Locate soldering iron in an area where you do not have to go around it or reach over it. - Do not hold solder in your mouth.
-Solder contains lead and is a toxic substance.
-Wash your hands thoroughly after handling solder. - Be sure that there is adequate ventilation present.
+- Wear eye protection when soldering and during all phases of construction. - Locate soldering iron in an area where you do not have to go around it or reach over it. - Do not hold solder in your mouth.
+Wash your hands thoroughly after handling solder. - · Be sure that there is adequate ventilation present.